Skip to content

 @import "github.com/user/repo/module"

 The first three segments of a git path, host/user/repo, name the repository.
 The rest, module, names a file inside it.
-The import string carries no version yet. dawn fetches the repository, and the dusk compiler resolves the module from the local cache.
+The import string carries no version yet.
+Dawn fetches the repository, and the dusk compiler resolves the module from the local cache.

 Because the source is the package, there is no registry to run or trust.
 The same gaps come with that model, and later work will close them: version pinning, a lock file for repeatable builds, and a way to vendor code you do not want to refetch.
 See limitations below and the roadmap.

-dawn has four commands:
+Dawn has four commands:

 Terminal window